world-politics-datalab/un_security_council_votes/README.md

-# un_security_council_votes
+# The United Nations Security Council's Meetings and Voting Practices

-This repository includes a number of files on the meetings and voting practices of the United Nations Security Council
+This repository includes a number of files on the meetings and voting practices of the United Nations (UN) Security Council.